Chhalaang

 Chhalaang is a 2020 Indian Hindi-language sports comedy drama film directed by Hansal Mehta.
-It is produced by Ajay Devgan, Luv Ranjan, Ankur Garg and presented by Bhushan Kumar.
+It is produced by Ajay Devgn, Luv Ranjan, and Ankur Garg, and presented by Bhushan Kumar.
 Chhalaang stars Rajkummar Rao, Nushrat Bharucha and Mohammed Zeeshan Ayyub.

 Principal photography commenced in last quarter of 2018.
 Initially named Turram Khan, Chhalaang was wrapped up in August 2019.
 Initially scheduled for a theatrical premiere, it was directly released online on Amazon Prime Video on 13 November 2020, coinciding with Diwali.

 Plot

 Mahender Singh Hooda aka Montu is a lazy, uninspired, and unprofessional physical training instructor (PTI) at a school in Jhajjar, Haryana, a job he got as courtesy of his father Kamlesh Singh Hooda's influence as a lawyer.
 He lives with his parents and his brother and spends most of his time hanging out and messing around with his teacher-buddy, Mr. Shukla.
 When Neelima Mehra arrives in Montu's school as a new computer teacher, Montu finds himself falling in love with her, and the two start to grow very close when she tells her nickname Neelu.

 To his surprise, Montu finds out that the school hired a new PTI, Inder Mohan Singh, as the government required PTIs to have a physical education degree, which Montu didn't have.
 Begrudgingly, Montu accepts a role as Singh's assistant.
 Montu quickly realizes that Inder Mohan is a much better PT teacher than him, and gets even more irked when Neelu starts spending more time with Inder Mohan.
 One day, Singh keeps Montu's brother, Bablu, pinned to the ground as a punishment for not paying attention.
 This leads to a fight between Montu and Singh, after which Montu quits his job at the school.

 Montu soon realizes that he cannot quit his job, and returns to the school to challenge Inder Mohan with a three sport competition: basketball, a 400m relay race, and kabaddi.
 Montu and Inder Mohan would coach the two separate groups of students participating.
 Whoever's team won the competition would stay as the PT teacher, while the other would have to leave, and Inder Mohan accepts the challenge.
 Montu foolishly lets Singh choose his team first in an attempt to impress Neelu by showing her his humility, and it backfires on him when he is left with a significantly weaker team.